GrinonBarrett/Taksidos/Vile Eater.md

 ### Vile Eater
 A massive corpse of a once hearty, barrel chested, man.
 The flesh of its forward lower torso is gone.
-Its ribs are spread out and exagerated.
-What was its intestines seem to lay coiled in its back.
-Its toes are long and slender, as are the fingers, and devoid of nail.
+Its ribs are spread out and exagerated, capable of moving with horrid dexterity to function as a maw.
+What was its intestines seem to be coiled in its back around the spine.
+Its toes are long and inhumanly slender, as are the fingers, and devoid of nail.

 **Creature Type**: It is undead.